 The traditional "command and control" management style is one where leaders know best and have all the answers (or feel they should).
 On the other hand, the coaching leadership style creates a collaboration between the leader and team members that empowers everyone.
 The introduction of this change puts people behind the wheel of their actions.

-The video below shows this fundamental difference live in 5 minutes:
+The video below shows this fundamental difference live and explains how to embody the coaching leadership style in 5 minutes:

 Is the coaching approach related to emotional intelligence?